mgrone/stream1090/README.md

 - Not output sensitive: The majority of the computational work does not dependent on the message rate.

 ## Hardware requirements
-- RTL-based SDR dongle with antenna etc (different formats and input sampling speeds are available.
+- RTL-based SDR dongle or airspy with antenna etc. (different formats and input sampling speeds are available.
 See the experimental notes).
-- Optional: RaspberryPi 5 or 4.
+- Optional: RaspberryPi 5 or 4 (let me know where it works).

-**WARNING!** This has only been tested on a RaspberryPi 5 which is quite powerful.
-By design, stream1090 requires more computational power.
-It sieves through 16 million possible messages per second.
-A RaspberryPi 5 can easily deal with this (<18% single core).
-I do not own an older RaspberryPi and can therefore not say anything about those.
-**END OF WARNING.**
-**UPDATE**
-So some people tried it on a RaspberryPi 4 and it works fine.

 # Installation
 Stream1090 is written in C++ and self-contained.
 You will need cmake (3.10 or higher) and some C++ compiler that supports C++20.